Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Abstract

 \section{Abstract}

-General Relativity predicts the spacetime metric around an astrophysical black hole to be described by Kerr solution which is a massive rotating black hole without any residual charge.
-In a previous paper, we analyzed the \textsl{NuSTAR} observations of six X-ray binaries to obtain constraints on deformation parameter $\alpha_{13}$ using a state-of-the-art relativistic model.
-In this work, we continue analyzing NuSTAR observations of four more X-ray Binaries; two of which are X-ray Transients very close to the supermassive black hole at the center of our galaxy.
-The other two sources have complicated absorption which is accounted by time-resolved and flux-resolved spectroscopy.
+General relativity predicts the spacetime metric around an astrophysical black hole to be described by the Kerr solution, which is a massive rotating black hole without any residual charge.
+In a previous paper, we analyzed the \textsl{NuSTAR} observations of six X-ray binaries to obtain constraints on the deformation parameter $\alpha_{13}$ using a state-of-the-art relativistic model.
+In this work, we continue analyzing \textsl{NuSTAR} observations of four more X-ray Binaries; two of which, namely Swift~J174540.7--290015 and Swift~J174540.2--290037 are X-ray Transients very close to the supermassive black hole at the center of our galaxy.
+The other two sources have complicated absorption, which is accounted for by time- and flux-resolved spectroscopy.
+The observation of MAXI J1631-479 is divided into two parts to account for the sudden increase in flux.
+The V404 Cygni spectra, obtained by combining two consecutive observations, are divided into 5 flux states and also account for absorption by quantifying the excess flux in the energy range of 6.5-7.0 keV.
 The constraints obtained are consistent with the Kerr hypothesis and are comparable with those obtained in previous studies and those from gravitational events.
+This work shows that even highly absorbed sources can be used for testing the Kerr hypothesis, which is possible with careful data reduction and subsequent data analysis.